Transformers in the loop: Polarity in neural models of language: Next step: Cardinality dependency

 We looked at numerals with these numeric values: $[2\!-\!20,30,40,50,60,70,80,90]$.
 As before, we made pair-wise comparisons between sentences in our synthetic dataset that differ only in the numeral it contains.
 The measures are the same as before.

-In GPT-2, we didn't find any clear pattern.
-BERT shows a trend: the higher the numeral, the worse the context becomes for {\it any}.
-This tendency is shown on Fig. \ref{num_dep} with two measures.
+Both models show an upward trend: the higher the numeral, the worse the context becomes for {\it any}.
+This tendency is shown on Fig. \ref{num_dep}.

-The red line compares different numerals ($x$ axis) to the numeral {\it two} -- on $y$, we plot the percentage of sentences in our dataset in which {\it two} shows a higher probability for {\it any} in the masked position compared to the same sentence with a different numeral.
-The upward trend, albeit unstable, seems discernible.
-This red line only plots {\it at least}, other quantifiers show a similar picture.

-The blue line shows comparison between sentence pairs in which the second one has a numeral higher than the one in the first sentence by $n$, where $n$ is plotted on the $x$ axis (so, $10$ on the $x$ axis comprises all pairs that differ by $10$ -- $\langle 2,12 \rangle$,$\langle 3,13 \rangle$...).
+The lines show comparison between sentence pairs in which the second one has a numeral higher than the one in the first sentence by $n$, where $n$ is plotted on the $x$ axis (so, $10$ on the $x$ axis comprises all pairs that differ by $10$ -- $\langle 2,12 \rangle$,$\langle 3,13 \rangle$...).
 On $y$, we show the percentage of pairs in which the first sentence showed higher probability of {\it any} than the second one.